 Ankylosing spondylitis (AS) is a particularly debilitating and painful form of arthritis.
-According to a USA Today report, one in three Americans suffers from arthritis and it is a leading cause of disability because for many of those with the disease, their symptoms make it impossible to hold a job.
+According to a USA Today report, one in three Americans suffer from arthritis and it is a leading cause of disability because for many of those with the disease, their symptoms make it impossible to hold a job.
 AS is an inflammatory disease that can cause some of the vertebrae in your spine to fuse together.
 This fusing makes the spine less flexible and can result in a hunched-forward posture.
 If your ribs are affected, it may be difficult to breathe deeply.
 Although it is often diagnosed in young men, AS can impact men or women of any age.
 There is no cure for ankylosing spondylitis; it is a lifelong chronic condition.

 AS can be challenging to diagnose because its symptoms are not always specific to AS alone.
 Tests used to diagnose AS can include x-rays, physical exams, and genetic testing.